 22 key differences between Google Analytics 4 and Universal Analytics

-1. Instead of numerical measurements of the event
+1. Instead of an event’s numerical measurements

 3. New analytics code format

 The familiar UA-XXXXXXX code format has now been changed to G-XXXXXXXXXX.

 4. Default IP Anonymization

 5. Two cookies for tracking conversions instead of one

 There are now 2 types of cookies in the new Analytics: “_ga” and “_ga_XXXXXX”.
 Both options have a 2-year shelf life.
 Each are updated every time data is sent to Google Analytics.

 The first version of the “_ga” file, as in Universal Analytics, stores a custom ClientID.

 The second cookie is in the format “_ga_XXXXXX” and is used for the Measurement ID.